-Summaries: In class, you will write a short summary of three (3) readings individually: also, in groups, you will write three summaries of videos.
+Summaries: You will write a short summary of three (3) readings individually: also, in groups in class, you will write three summaries of videos.

 Quizzes:/Written Assignments: You will have announced and unannounced quizzes each week based on reading and vocabulary of each chapter.

-Unit Tests: Each unit has 3 chapters.
-You will be tested on reading and vocabulary after each unit.
+Unit Quiz: You will be tested on reading and vocabulary after each unit.
+Unit Tests-There will be a unit test every three units.
 Final Exam: Final exams will be given on the first class meeting during finals week, and the final will be conducted in the same classroom where the class meets during the semester.
 If an instructor feels that more than one hour is needed to complete the final, he/she can opt to have students meet for a second time during finals week.
 The final will cover reading and vocabulary from all chapters.

-There will be no late or make up exams, homework, quizzes, etc. unless you have spoken to me before the due date or testing date.
+There will be no late or make up exams, homework, quizzes, etc. unless you have spoken to me before the due date or testing date